4RAman/ApiTool/README.md

 * Copy api.json.default to api.json - and edit api.json to match your info
 * From terminal, run: python3 ApiTerm.py - This will alert you of missing dependencies.
 Please note these down so we can write an installation file in the future.
-* The authentication works but
+* The authentication works but you'll need to use postman to grab the device ID - You will be prompted to do so in terminal

 ### Contribution guidelines ###